0x45z/0x45z.github.io/projects/NetworkIntrusionDetectionProject.md

 ![Making new directory](/assets/images/project01/5.png)

-As this Azure VM lacks computational resources, the intrusion detection system (IDS) will be setup on a local VM that will receive packet captures from the network watcher agent on the Azure VM.
+As this Azure VM lacks computational resources, the intrusion detection system (IDS) and security information and event management (SIEM) will be setup on a local VM that will receive packet captures from the network watcher agent on the Azure VM.
 This also allows viewing the Kibana dashboard to be easier – which would require a work around if on the Azure VM.
-The open-source tools require fairly large amounts of RAM, which the Azure VM lacks.
+This is necessary as Suricata and Elastic Stack require fairly large amounts of RAM, which the Azure VM lacks.

 Installing Suricata: